Salisbury and Dorset Junction Railway: Financial problems

 A debenture holder waiting for interest unpaid since before the opening secured the appointment of a receiver, resulting in a scheme of arrangement of 11 March 1873 by which new debentures totalling £100,000 were created.
 The receiver was subsequently withdrawn.
-A 1,000 year lease, authorised by an LSWR Act of 16 June 1873, reflected the working agreement.
+A 1,000 year lease, authorised by the South Western Railway (Amalgamation, &c.)
+Act 1873 (36 & 37 Vict. c. lxviii) of 16 June 1873, reflected the working agreement.
 Receipts rose from £4,981 in 1868 to £8,893 in 1875.
 On 1 January 1876 Alderholt station was opened; its name was changed to Daggons Road from 1 May 1876 to avoid confusion with Aldershot.

 A running battle ensued over subsequent years between the local company and the LSWR.
 The main line company regarded the Salisbury and Dorset Junction as a purely local enterprise, while the S&DJR believed that if only the LSWR would treat it as a through north-south main line to Bournemouth, its fortunes would improve.
 There were several points of difficulty between the two companies, in particular the refusal of the LSWR to operate through trains from Salisbury to Bournemouth, and the fact that the line's trains arrived in Salisbury station at a platform remote from the platform where the London connectional train was waiting.

-On 3 June 1882 the LSWR Board considered absorption of the Salisbury and Dorset Junction company, having met with its board to discuss the matter.
-The move was agreed and the acquisition was authorised by an Act of 20 August 1883, retrospectively effective from 1 January 1883.
+On 3 June 1882 the LSWR board considered absorption of the Salisbury and Dorset Junction company, having met with its board to discuss the matter.
+The move was agreed and the acquisition was authorised by the South Western Railway (Various Powers) Act 1883 (46 & 47 Vict. c. clxxxix) of 20 August 1883, retrospectively effective from 1 January 1883.
 The Salisbury company shareholders got about 70% of their investment.